kojq/gal/README.md

 ## Credits

 The Magnolia grandiflora SVG is under CC0.

-It is based on the [Magnolia flower flor](https://openclipart.org/detail/306895/magnolia-flower-flor) SVG, [uploaded](https://openclipart.org/download/306895/1537228771.svg) on September 17, 2018, 11:59 p.m. by artist Betel Leclerc on Openclipart.
+It is based on the [Magnolia flower flor](https://openclipart.org/detail/306895/magnolia-flower-flor) SVG.

+Betel Leclerc [uploaded](https://openclipart.org/download/306895/1537228771.svg) it September 17, 2018, 11:59 p.m. on Openclipart.

 ## Activity